hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_a__8831a8fa-09c9-4f56-b9d2-a86ae709bbb0-0_3.content.md

 ## Contact Us

-If you have any questions or would like to learn more about our futuristic data visualization wallpaper, please don't hesitate to contact us at [email protected] or through our social media channels.
+If you have any questions or would like to learn more about our futuristic data visualization wallpaper, please don't hesitate to contact us at me@pavolhejny.com or through our social media channels.

 ---